LEXUGE/nixos/README.md

 Follow the instructions and there you go.

-After installation, `sudo nix-channel --add https://nixos.org/channels/nixos-unstable unstable`.

 If you want to use `shadowsocks`, please create `secrets/shadowsocks.json`.

 ## Note
 If you are not on a NVMe SSD, please edit the script to fit `"${device}p2"` into `"${device}2"` (so does `"${device}p1"`).

 If you are outside of Mainland China, please edit the script to use official binary cache only instead of TUNA's.
 You may also need to delete the `binaryCaches` setting in `configuration.nix`.

-After installation, in regular uses, do remeber to run `sudo nix-channel --update` regularly in order to upgrade `unstable` channel which would not be upgraded automatically.

 # Structure of the configuration
 The system configuration could be split up into three pieces, system-wide, user-land, and device-specifications.